 The Cooler Master MasterCase H500M (as well as the stock H500), offer dual 200 mm RGB fans for truly superb air intake and gorgeous RGB aesthetics.
 If the main selling point you need to hear is “it has RGB”, congratulations: it has RGB, and great thermals.
 What’s not to love?

-Well…the price point.
-Despite mostly being the same case as the H500 (which is available for roughly half the price), getting addressable RGB fans adds a significant price premium.
 The difference between regular RGB and addressable RGB is the ability to address individual LEDs inside the RGB device, whereas plain RGB can only address the entire device.
 Addressable allows for even deeper customization of your RGB lighting, but you’ll pay a price for that.

 If you don’t care about addressable RGB, feel free to opt for the H500.
 It’s virtually the same case, just with a less powerful RGB implementation.

-RGB and pricing nitpicks aside, this is a truly gorgeous case that performs well…as long as you swap to the included mesh front panel.
 Both the H500 cases ship with two front panels: a glass front panel, which chokes airflow, and a mesh front panel, which doesn’t.
 In the context of this article, the choice should be fairly obvious: always go mesh.

 The rest of the case is huge, but extremely flexible and builder-friendly.
 For those of you who want an Extended ATX build, congratulations: this is definitely the case for you.